exakat/exakat-docs/Reference/Rules/Php/Php80UnionTypehint.rst

        }
    }
    ?>

-Nullable is reported as union type.
-Mixed and iterable are not reported as a union type.

-Union types are a PHP 8.0 new feature.
-They are not compatible with PHP 7.4 and older.

 See also `PHP RFC: Union Types 2.0 <https://wiki.php.net/rfc/union_types_v2>`_, `PHP 8 Union types <https://www.geeksforgeeks.org/php-8-union-types/>`_ and `Type declarations <https://www.php.net/manual/en/language.types.declarations.php>`_.